cronologic-de/ug_timetaggermodule/source/hardware.rst

 :sup:`3`\ LVDS
-    V\ :sub:`IDIFF` is the differential input voltage (U - Ū), where U is HIGH [or (Ū - U), where Ū is high].
+    V\ :sub:`IDIFF` is the differential input voltage (U - Ū), where U is HIGH [or (Ū - U), where Ū is HIGH].
 The input impedance is 100 Ω differential.

 .. table::
     :width: 100%